210342/OPC-UA-OOI-webapp/MessageParsing/InterfaceModel/README.md

 # Interface model

-This project contains the model used for displaying data (Model) to the end user and provides means to persist them (Repositories).
+This project contains the model used for displaying data (Model) to the end user and provides means to persist them (Repositories) with a way to configure it (Configuration).

 ## Model